frontendpatterns/frontendpatterns.dev/src/content/patterns/route-transition.md

 ## Solution

-Apply the Route Transition pattern by animating between route changes for polished user experiences, and reinforce it with concise examples or tests.
+Animate between route changes for polished user experiences.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.